imbrish/letsencrypt/README.md

 # List of certificates to issue.
 certificates:
     # For each certificate, there are a few options.
-    #
     # bits:    Number of bits for the domain private key
-    # paths: Map of document roots to domains.
+    # domains: Map of document roots to domains.
 Maps each path to one or multiple
     #          domains.
 If one domain is given, it's automatically converted to an
     #          array.
 The first domain will be the common name.
     - bits: 4096
       domains:
         /public_html: